gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/reading-test-scores.md

 For a student who is Asian, which binary variables would be set to 0?
 All remaining variables will be set to 1.
 (Select all that apply.)

-Exercise 10

-&nbsp;raceethAmerican Indian/Alaska Native&nbsp;
+ raceethAmerican Indian/Alaska Native

-&nbsp;raceethAsian&nbsp;

-&nbsp;raceethBlack&nbsp;

-&nbsp;raceethHispanic&nbsp;
+ raceethAsian

+ raceethBlack

+ raceethHispanic

-&nbsp;raceethMore than one race&nbsp;
+ raceethMore than one race

-&nbsp;raceethNative Hawaiian/Other Pacific Islander&nbsp;
+ raceethNative Hawaiian/Other Pacific Islander

 For a student who is white, which binary variables would be set to 0?
 All remaining variables will be set to 1.
 (Select all that apply.)

-Exercise 11

-&nbsp;raceethAmerican Indian/Alaska Native&nbsp;
+ raceethAmerican Indian/Alaska Native

-&nbsp;raceethAsian&nbsp;

-&nbsp;raceethBlack&nbsp;

-&nbsp;raceethHispanic&nbsp;
+ raceethAsian

+ raceethBlack

+ raceethHispanic

-&nbsp;raceethMore than one race&nbsp;
+ raceethMore than one race

-&nbsp;raceethNative Hawaiian/Other Pacific Islander&nbsp;
+ raceethNative Hawaiian/Other Pacific Islander

-Explanation

-An Asian student will have raceethAsian set to 1 and all other raceeth binary variables set to 0.
-Because "White" is the reference level, a white student will have all raceeth binary variables set to 0.

-CheckShow Answer

 ## Problem 3.1 - Building a model